Later in the morning, I will usually get a visit from Jon, or Ed, who are supervising my work.

 ONCE WE’VE DONE THE FEW KEY TEACHING PROJECTS THEY HAVE HERE, WE ARE ENCOURAGED TO MAKE WHAT PIECES OF FURNITURE WE WOULD LIKE TO DO

 The workshop officially closes at 6.30, and the machine shop is shut at 6 o’clock, but there always seems to be students here working late most evenings and most weekends.
 The arrangement is that we are allowed to use the facilities of the workshop unsupervised, provided no machines and power tools are employed.
-David gets ratty if he comes in on Monday morning and all the milk has been drunk and nobody has swept up, but as long as we treat the place properly, like our own workshop; keeping it clean and lock up; we’re able to get on with quite a lot of work outside of normal workshop hours.
+The staff all get cross if they comes in on Monday morning and all the milk has been drunk and nobody has swept up, but as long as we treat the place properly, like our own workshop; keeping it clean and lock up; we’re able to get on with quite a lot of work outside of normal workshop hours.

 THIS IS NOT LIKE A SCHOOL OR A COLLEGE, IT’S MORE LIKE A REAL WORKSHOP, WORKING FOR 50 WEEKS A YEAR…